Earth and Environment; Kimberly Green Latin American and Caribbean Center, Steven J. Green School of International & Public Affairs

 Office: AHC5 376

-Clinton Jenkins is an associate professor in the Department of Earth and Environment and part of the Institute for Brazilian Studies of the Kimberly Green Latin American and Caribbean Center.
+Dr. Jenkins is an associate professor in the Department of Earth and Environment and part of the of the Brazilian Studies Program of the Kimberly Green Latin American and Caribbean Center.
 His program focuses on the conservation of biological diversity and efforts to reduce the loss of tropical species and ecosystems.
-He specializes in combining spatial modelling of biodiversity with analysis of conservation policy.
+He specializes in combining spatial modeling of biodiversity with analysis of conservation policy.
 The aim is to direct conservation efforts toward the places to save biodiversity most efficiently.

-Dr. Jenkins has substantial experience in applied conservation as he previously spent seven years at a Brazilian conservation nonprofit.
+Dr. Jenkins has substantial experience in applied conservation as he worked seven years at a Brazilian conservation non-profit before joining FIU.
 He also runs the BiodiversityMapping.org site for the dissemination of data on global biodiversity.

 - Conservation ecology

 - Biodiversity and endangered species

 - PhD Ecology & Evolutionary Biology.
 2002.
 University of Tennessee, Knoxville, TN, USA

 - BS Biology.
 1997.
 East Tennessee State University, Johnson City, TN, USA